CTeam30/Vex/README.md

 # Vex_2020

 This is the code for the KCS VEX 2020.
+Team 1

 It contains both the graphical and text versions of the code.